Sustainable Christmas trees: real or fake, what's the best tree to buy?

 Most artificial Christmas trees are made in China.
 They are made from plastic, metal and PVC and burn fossil fuels during their production.
 They are then shipped to the UK.
 As they are made from mixed materials, they can rarely be recycled.

 Our advice: If you already have an artificial tree, keep using it.
 If you are tempted to buy one, choose one that has a classic look, so that you're less likely to throw it away when it goes out of fashion.
-Use it for many years to come.
-Endeavour to recycle it if at all possible.
+Use it for many, many years to come.
+Endeavour to recycle it if at all possible - or pass it on for someone else to enjoy.

 Our verdict: are real or fake Christmas trees more sustainable?

-On balance, it is better to buy a real, container-grown Christmas tree that can spend most of the year outdoors, coming inside for the festive season for many years to come.
-Or rent a real container-grown Christmas tree locally.
+On balance, it could be best to buy a real, container-grown Christmas tree that can spend most of the year outdoors, coming inside for the festive season every year.
+If you're short on outside space, rent a real container-grown Christmas tree locally.

 If you do buy a cut tree, dispose of it carefully afterwards by recycling it with your local council, chipping it into mulch, or burning it in a log burner.